Two Hand Casino Hold‘em Review

 Poker is arguably the most popular strategy-driven casino game, so much so that it’s difficult to imagine ways to build up and improve on its traditional variants.

-Evolution Gaming, however, takes the entire poker experience to a new level with Two Hand Casino Hold‘em.
+Developer Evolution Gaming, however, takes the entire poker experience to a new level with Two Hand Casino Hold‘em.
 Here, an unlimited number of players can pit their skills against the house.

 The live dealer draws two separate hands for each player, who can then choose to bet on one or both hands.
 Lose one hand while playing traditional poker, and you’re done for.